golang/proposal/design/text/12750-localization.md

 the respective formatters are called.

 #### Example: units
-Units are like currencies, but have the added complexity that the amount and unit may change per locale.
+Units are like currencies but have the added complexity that the amount and unit may change per locale.
 The Formatter and Value types are analogous to those of Currency.
 It defines "constructors" for a selection of unit types.